csiro-hydroinformatics/c-interop/bindings/R/pkgs/cinterop/README.md

 # Building

-# Generating code to wrap SWIFT
+# Generating code to wrap

 # See also